philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * Basecamp uses flat pricing, no matter the size of the customer.
 There's no "per seat" pricing model.
 The reason for this is they don't want to deal with outsized customers having influence over them, and don't want to worry about revenue concentration.
-  * (This is crazy.
-They must be giving up some much potential revenue.
-This is an SMB strategy).
+  * (This is crazy; they must be giving up so much potential revenue.)
 * On principle, they want to help small businesses, not the fortune 500.
 Those companies are already big enough.
 * "This leaves us free to make software for ourselves and on behalf of a broad base of customers,